 This is completely normal!
 Do not fear it!

-However, if you want to fix it because it drives you nuts seeing the ridge, there are a couple things you can do.
+However, if you want to fix these Color Street problems because it drives you nuts seeing the ridge, there are a couple things you can do.
 The first one is to simply file away or clip off the excess nail that is exposed past the Color Street nail polish strip.
 This is what I typically do if I decide to do it at all.
 The other method is a little more involved.
 It requires you to wrap the strip completely over your nail and let it sit there while it cures.
 You don’t file away the excess until at the point where it has already dried and shrunk (which is about 30 minutes).

 How do I make my Color Street last longer?